Simulation framework

 dV_dt: array_like

-Array of linear approximation to time evolution of fluid variables, with same dimensions as input arrays.
+Array of linear approximations to time evolution of fluid variables, with same dimensions as input arrays.

 soundSpeed(V)